duckduckgo/duckduckgo-privacy-extension/CONTRIBUTING.md

 ### Linting
 - All linting: `npm run lint`
-    - This includes both the ESLint and TypeScript checks.
+    - This includes the ESLint and TypeScript checks as well as Prettier style checks.
+    - To auto-fix all lint issues: `npm run lint-fix`
 - ESLint linting: `npm run eslint`
-    - To automatically fix mistakes found (where possible) use: `npm run eslint-fix`
+    - To automatically fix mistakes found (where possible) use: `npm run lint-fix`
 - TypeScript Linting: `npm run tsc`
+- Prettier linting: `npm run prettier`
+    - To automatically fix style issues use: `npm run prettier-fix`
+    - Since Prettier rules are stylistic-only, it is okay to add `// prettier-ignore` comments to ignore specific lines or blocks of code.

 ### Testing
 - Unit tests: `npm test` (full docs [here](./unit-test/README.md))